ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Movement Speed.md

 	- For example, [[Immobilized]] sets a creature's movement speed to 0.
 ## Other Types of Movement Speed
 ### Flying Movement
+- TODO, having flying speed does not allow you to fly.
+You must be given flight by an effect.
 ### Swimming Movement
 ## Movement Travel Overview